one-unicorn/theunicorn/articles/Plugems-Next-Gen_dApps.md

 A **software application** interfaces with nothing/little else - like a hermit, but we can't all be hermits.

 A **software library** does not have output unless used in something else.
-Like an organ inside an organism, which has functions or libraries of functions.
-But human beings are not organs - organs cannot express any independence.
+It is similar to the subset of DNA genes which encode molecules needed for a specific function in the cells of an organ.
+Those molecules are created/instantiated when needed by the parent process.

 **Databases** are impotent without verbs - they are not acting, they are just repositories of memory.
 The blockchain by itself is a database at core and it is not a compatible metaphor for a whole human being.
 Rather only for the memorization function of the brain.